shivam-kumar-thakur/rubix-cube-move-detection/README.md

 - Track hand movements and gestures using the hand gesture recognition module.
 - Analyze the intersection of hand positions and Rubik's Cube faces to determine cube rotations.
 - Output the detected cube rotations in real-time.

-Stay tuned for updates as we progress with the development and integration of these functionalities.